Chapter 6 of 11

 Beyond peer evaluation, there’s a second layer: tracking how value actually flows between people and between groups.

-When a cross-functional team delivers something — a tool, a solution, a decision — which departments benefited?
-When a member of one department helped someone from another, did that help flow back eventually, or was it a one-way drain?
+When a cross-functional team delivers something — a tool, a solution — which departments benefited?
+When a member of one department helps someone from another, where does the value go next — does it flow into the wider circulation the whole company draws from, or does it stall and get lost in friction?

 This doesn’t require surveillance.
 It requires structured reflection.
 At the end of each project cycle, each group answers: What did we produce?
 Who did it serve?
 What did we need from others?
 Who provided it?